Akosovski/FreeCodeCamp/README.md

 ## freeCodeCamp
-This repository is intended to store lessons and practices for freeCodeCamp certification.
+This repository is intended to store basic syntax practices..

 ---